coruscateor/gtk_estate/README.md

 The main purpose of GTK Estate is to provide a convenient way to associate user-defined state objects with GTK and libadwaita container widgets.
 Using user-defined objects you control the user-centric state of their associated widgets and react to their signals.
 GTK Estate also contains objects such as TimeOut and helper functions that can assist you in building dynamic GTK applications programmatically.

-The StateContainers struct is a singleton and contains widget state association hashmaps, each type of widget gets its own map instance (bucket).
+The StateContainers struct is a thread-local singleton and contains widget state association hashmaps, each type of widget gets its own map instance (bucket).

-You should read the [gtk4-rs tutorial](https://gtk-rs.org/gtk4-rs/stable/latest/book/) before proceeding.
+You should read the [gtk4-rs tutorial](https://gtk-rs.org/gtk4-rs/stable/latest/book/), if you haven't already, before proceeding.

 </br>